soemarko/whey/README.md

 ### Known Issue

 - No battery indicator on the plate -- I just have a powerbank ready when it's not turning on
-- TFT_eSPI library only works with the one from [TTGO T-Display repo](https://github.com/Xinyuan-LilyGO/TTGO-T-Display), but won't compile when using the latest one by [Bodmer](https://github.com/Bodmer/TFT_eSPI).
+- ~~TFT_eSPI library only works with the one from [TTGO T-Display repo](https://github.com/Xinyuan-LilyGO/TTGO-T-Display), but won't compile when using the latest one by [Bodmer](https://github.com/Bodmer/TFT_eSPI)~~.
+Fixed: see Sketch readme.

 ### Todo